 Let's take this example and break down each line-item into further detail:

-- Room & Board: DU calculates this figure by using the weighted average of a double-occupancy room on campus and the "Unlimited" meal plan.
+- Room & Board: Otherwise known as "housing and meals," DU calculates this figure by using the weighted average of a double-occupancy room on campus and the "Unlimited" meal plan.
 (Want to know more specific rates?
 Visit the Housing & Residential Education website.)

-- Transportation: This is an estimate of the cost of traveling to and from campus, and includes the cost of operating and maintaining a vehicle.
+- Transportation: This is an estimate of the cost of traveling to and from campus, and the cost of operating and maintaining a vehicle.
+Unless you buy a DU parking permit, you will not be billed directly for transportation costs.

 - Personal Expenses: This is an estimate of costs for clothing, haircuts, entertainment, etc. for the year.
-What you actually spend on these types of items may be higher or lower depending on your lifestyle.
+What you actually spend on these types of items will likely be different.
+These items will not appear on your DU bill.

-- Average Loan Fees: There is an origination fee of approximately 1% for Federal Direct Subsidized and Unsubsidized student loans, which is then taken out of the loan before funds are sent to DU.
+- Average Loan Fees: There is an origination fee of 1.072% for Federal Direct Subsidized and Unsubsidized student loans, which is taken out of the loan before funds are sent to DU.
 The $69 listed above is the average fee for students who borrow these loans.
 Actual fees will depend on the amount you borrow (if any).

 Where do these figures come from?